tokio-rs/website/content/tokio/tutorial/streams.md

 syntax for defining streams.
 This is in the works, but not yet ready.

 The [`async-stream`] crate is available as a temporary solution.
-This crate provides an `async_stream!` macro that transforms the input into a stream.
+This crate provides a `stream!` macro that transforms the input into a stream.
 Using this crate, the above interval can be implemented like this:

 ```rust